 The Exit sign in the gore shall be located in the area between the main roadway and the ramp at all exits.
-The sign shall carry the word EXIT or EXIT XX (if interchange numbering is used) and an appropriate upward slanting arrow (see Figure 2E-19).
+The sign shall carry the word EXIT or EXIT XX (if interchange numbering is used) and an appropriate upward slanting arrow (see Figure 2E-21).
 Breakaway or yielding supports shall be used.

 The arrow should be aligned to approximate the angle of departure.
+Each gore should be treated similarly, whether the interchange has one exit roadway or multiple exits.